Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 • Some passengers struggle to get in and out of bed without messing up the topper

-• Some find the completely retractable sleeping seat belt constricts firmly around the hips, making it hard to shift or rollover
+• Some find the completely retractable sleeping seat belt constricts firmly around the hips, making it difficult to shift or rollover.

-I was unsure how I would feel about it as I read negative comment after negative comment before the flight.
-However, I didn’t experience any of these issues, and I loved it for the following reasons:
+I was unsure how I would feel about it as I read negative comments after negative comments before the flight.
+However, I didn’t experience any of these issues.
+I appreciated the instructional video guide that explained how to use the seat.
+Such guides should be a standard feature for every business class seat.
+I loved the seat for the following reasons:

 • Versatility: I appreciated being able to choose how to use it.
 Considering the best ways to sit, relax, and eat was fun.

-• Fabulous cushioning for side sleeping- I even slept which I don’t often do on a plane.
+• Fabulous cushioning for side sleeping- I even slept, which I rarely do on a plane.

 a man lying in a bed with headphones

-I found the two pillows provided by Qantas essential for relaxation but they are a little too small.
+I found the two pillows provided by Qantas useful relaxation but I agree with others, they are a little too small.

 a table on the side of a plane